Raccoon trapped after biting 2 women in Fort Lauderdale

 FORT LAUDERDALE, FLA.
-(WSVN) - Trappers have caught a raccoon after it went on the attack in Fort Lauderdale’s New River neighborhood, sending two women to the hospital.
+(WSVN) - Trappers have caught a raccoon after it went on the attack in Fort Lauderdale’s Shady Banks neighborhood, sending two women to the hospital.

 7News cameras captured the caged animal, its mouth still covered in blood.